Letters To The Editor

 Most of the voters, old and young, may already be thinking about which party they want to appoint as the government at the state and federal level that can guarantee their future and that of the country.

-Young voters in the country include 5,718,760 citizens aged 18 years and above who have been recorded until 31 December 2021 who are automatically registered as new voters; this situation seems to be exacerbated by the agreement among non-Malay voters who are so strong towards change.
+Young voters in the country include 5,718,760 citizens aged 18 years and above who have been recorded until 31 December 2021 and are automatically registered as new voters; this situation seems to be exacerbated by the agreement among non-Malay voters who are so strong towards change.

 Although the process of rejuvenation and giving opportunities to young people is an ideal reality in today’s politics, some of the old people should be retained as people’s representatives as long as they are accepted and still “winnable.”

-Meanwhile, for the people, this is their chance to choose a candidate who is more suitable and concerned in defending their fate in the future.
+Meanwhile, for the people, this is their chance to choose a candidate who is more suitable and concerned with defending their fate in the future.
 Surely they will not let ‘bananas bear fruit twice’ for their mistake of voting for Barisan Nasional or Pakatan Harapan candidates in the last general election.

 In addition, the leadership of the opposition party, which is worried that it will suffer defeat in the 15th general election, also launched a psychological war by planting slander in the minds of the people so that they would be consumed by their allegations and lies.

-In relation to that, Perikatan Nasional also needs to ensure that Malaysians are not trapped and deceived by propaganda and lies played by the opposition.
+About that, Perikatan Nasional also needs to ensure that Malaysians are not trapped and deceived by propaganda and lies played by the opposition.

 However, now the situation is much different when the voters can be seen to be especially more mature and intelligent in their political thinking, thus not easily fooled by the cheap propaganda of the opposition.